 There is no problem for operators that recently gained a new license since their license will expire at the end of 2022.
 On the contrary, there are some operators whose license term will expire in the coming days.

 As occurred with previous tenders, it would be beneficial that ADM takes a clear stance, allowing operators to continue to operate against their commitment to join the upcoming tender.
-Such an approach would avoid useless disputes with costs for operators and the State and help the market gain more credibility in the current financial crisis.
+Such an approach would avoid useless disputes with operators and the State’s costs and help the market gain more credibility in the current financial crisis.